Discrimination: Name

-Nationality

-Discrimination on the basis of nationality is usually included in employment laws (see above section for employment discrimination specifically).
-It is sometimes referred to as bound together with racial discrimination although it can be separate.
-It may vary from laws that stop refusals of hiring based on nationality, asking questions regarding origin, to prohibitions of firing, forced retirement, compensation and pay, etc., based on nationality.

-Discrimination on the basis of nationality may show as a "level of acceptance" in a sport or work team regarding new team members and employees who differ from the nationality of the majority of team members.

-In the GCC states, in the workplace, preferential treatment is given to full citizens, even though many of them lack experience or motivation to do the job.
-State benefits are also generally available for citizens only.
-Westerners might also get paid more than other expatriates.

 Race or ethnicity

 Racial and ethnic discrimination differentiates individuals on the basis of real and perceived racial and ethnic differences and leads to various forms of the ethnic penalty.
 It can also refer to the belief that groups of humans possess different behavioral traits corresponding to physical appearance and can be divided based on the superiority of one race over another.
 It may also mean prejudice, discrimination, or antagonism directed against other people because they are of a different race or ethnicity.

 Modern variants of racism are often based in social perceptions of biological differences between peoples.
 These views can take the form of social actions, practices or beliefs, or political systems in which different races are ranked as inherently superior or inferior to each other, based on presumed shared inheritable traits, abilities, or qualities.
 It has been official government policy in several countries, such as South Africa during the apartheid era.
-Discriminatory policies towards ethnic minorities include the race-based discrimination against ethnic Indians and Chinese in Malaysia After the Vietnam War, many Vietnamese refugees moved to Australia and the United States, where they face discrimination.
+Discriminatory policies towards ethnic minorities include the race-based discrimination against ethnic Indians and Chinese in Malaysia The concept of multiracism has been used to explain the varieties of race discrimination.
+After the Vietnam War, many Vietnamese refugees moved to Australia and the United States, where they faced discrimination.

+Westerners might get paid more than other immigrants in GCC states.